PDF Recipe Extraction Pipelines

 def extract_text_stream(pdf_path: str) -> List[RawIngredient]:

-"""Extract raw text from PDF and parse ingredient lines deterministically."""
+"""Extract raw text from a PDF and parse ingredient lines deterministically.

 import pdfplumber